Melbourne: Public transport

 Melbourne has an integrated public transport system based around extensive train, tram, bus and taxi systems.
 Flinders Street station was the world's busiest passenger station in 1927 and Melbourne's tram network overtook Sydney's to become the world's largest in the 1940s.
 From the 1940s, public transport use in Melbourne declined due to a rapid expansion of the road and freeway network, with the largest declines in tram and bus usage.
 This decline quickened in the early 1990s due to large public transport service cuts.
-The operations of Melbourne's public transport system was privatised in 1999 through a franchising model, with operational responsibilities for the train, tram and bus networks licensed to private companies.
-After 1996 there was a rapid increase in public transport patronage due to growth in employment in central Melbourne, with the mode share for commuters increasing to 14.8% and 8.4% of all trips.
+Melbourne's public transport operations were privatised in 1999 through a franchising model, with operational responsibilities for the train, tram and bus networks licensed to private companies.
+After 1996, rapid employment growth in central Melbourne drove an increase in public transport patronage, with public transport accounting for 14.8% of work trips and 8.4% of all trips.
 A target of 20% public transport mode share for Melbourne by 2020 was set by the state government in 2006.
-Since 2006 public transport patronage has grown by over 20% and a number of projects have commenced aimed at expanding public transport usage.
+Since 2006, patronage has grown by over 20%, and several major infrastructure projects have commenced to further expand public transport capacity and usage.

 Train

 Situated on the City Loop, Southern Cross station is Victoria's main hub for regional and interstate trains.

-The Melbourne metropolitan rail network dates back to the 1850s gold rush era, and today consists of 222 suburban stations on sixteen lines which radiate from the City Loop, a mostly-underground subway system around the CBD.
-Flinders Street station, one of Australia's busiest rail hubs, serves the entire network, and remains a prominent Melbourne landmark and meeting place.
+The Melbourne metropolitan rail network dates back to the 1850s gold rush era, and today consists of 227 suburban stations on sixteen lines which radiate from the City Loop, a mostly underground subway system around the CBD.
+Flinders Street station, one of Australia's busiest rail hubs, serves all lines except the Pakenham, Cranbourne and Sunbury lines, which depart from nearby Town Hall station.
+Flinders Street station remains a prominent Melbourne landmark and meeting place.
 The city has rail connections with regional Victorian cities run by V/Line, as well as direct interstate rail services which depart from Melbourne's other major rail terminus, Southern Cross station, in Docklands.
 The Overland to Adelaide departs twice a week, while the XPT to Sydney departs twice daily.
 In the 2017–2018 financial year, the Melbourne metropolitan rail network recorded 240.9 million passenger trips, the highest ridership in its history.
 Many rail lines, along with dedicated lines and rail yards, are also used for freight.

-An assortment of new railways are under construction in Melbourne.
-A new heavy rail corridor through the inner city, the Metro Tunnel, is set to open by 2025, and will reduce congestion on the City Loop.
-The ongoing Level Crossing Removal Project is grade separating much of the network, and rebuilding many older stations.
-In June 2022, early works commenced on the Suburban Rail Loop, a 90-kilometre underground automated orbital line through Melbourne's middle suburbs around 12–18 km from the CBD.
-An airport rail connection has commenced with early works in Keilor East.
+Several new railway lines are under construction or have recently been completed in Melbourne.
+A new AU$15 billion rapid transit heavy rail corridor through the inner city—the Metro Tunnel—opened in late 2025 and became fully operational in February 2026.
+It comprises five new stations and twin nine-kilometre tunnels under the CBD, connecting the Sunbury line to the Cranbourne/Pakenham line.
+The ongoing Level Crossing Removal Project is grade-separating much of the network and rebuilding many older stations.
+In June 2022, early works commenced on the Suburban Rail Loop, a 90-kilometre underground automated orbital line through Melbourne's middle suburbs approximately 12–18 km from the CBD.
+Additionally, early works for an airport rail link have commenced in Keilor East.